 What is a named driver policy?

-If you have a named driver car insurance policy, the only drivers covered the event of a crash are those specifically listed on the auto policy.
+If you have a named driver car insurance policy, the only drivers covered in the event of a crash are those specifically listed on the auto policy.
 If you allow your friend — unlisted on the named driver policy — to borrow your vehicle and they get into an accident, you would have no coverage.
 Let’s explore the pros and cons of carrying named driver auto insurance coverage and why you might want to think of adding other drivers when comparing quotes.

 The key difference between a named driver policy and a standard car insurance policy is permissive use.
 Permissive use, while not always standard, is a common feature of car insurance policies.
 Permissive use provides coverage to an additional driver if they are given infrequent permission to use your vehicle.
 While the definition of infrequent may vary, it typically pertains to a driver who uses the vehicle less than 12 times a year.

 Named insured policies do not include permissive use clauses.
 Even if an accident occurred the first time an excluded driver used the vehicle, you would be left without coverage.

 This is the only major difference between a named driver policy and standard coverage.
 State law requires all drivers to carry at least the minimum liability insurance.
 Bodily injury and property damage coverage still apply.

 Named driver auto insurance policies: pros

 Insurers like these policies because they remain aware of all of the risk presented to them.
 The insurance company has on file the age and driving history of each covered driver, and can very accurately price the policy to suit the policyholder's profile.